JujiaLi2020/202506-ML-EyeTracking/README.md

 ## Dataset Description

-- 150 trials from spatial reasoning tasks
+- 80 participants from spatial reasoning tasks (30 from 2024, 50 from 2023)
 - EyeLink 1000+ raw exports
-- Preprocessed to remove 3 warm-up trials per participant
-- Participant ET220002 removed due to insufficient valid trials
+Details can be found: [Data_clean.ipynb](notebooks/Data_clean.ipynb)

 ## Research Goals